2026 Michigan elections: Governor and lieutenant governor

 Incumbent Democratic governor Gretchen Whitmer and lieutenant governor Garlin Gilchrist are term-limited and ineligible to seek re-election as governor and lieutenant governor respectively.

 Secretary of state

 Incumbent Democratic secretary of state Jocelyn Benson is term-limited and ineligible to seek re-election.

 Attorney general

 Incumbent Democratic attorney general Dana Nessel is term-limited and ineligible to seek re-election.

 Legislature

 Senate

 All 38 seats in the Michigan Senate are up for elections.
-Democrats currently have a majority with 19 seats, while Republicans hold 18 seats.
-There is currently a vacancy after Democrat Kristen McDonald Rivet resigned her seat following her election to the United States House of Representatives.
+Democrats currently have a majority with 20 seats, while Republicans hold 18 seats.
+There was a vacancy after Democrat Kristen McDonald Rivet resigned her seat following her election to the United States House of Representatives, but a fellow Democrat, Chedrick Greene, was later elected in a special election to replace her.

 In 2023, several districts in the metro Detroit area were struck down as unconstitutional and the redistricting panel was ordered to draw new maps that could be used.
 A final map was chosen in July 2024 and new district lines will be in effect for the 2026 elections.